 The main goal here is to empower them to believe they do have the resources to cope with discomfort and distress, so they no longer need their eating disorder to help them feel safe and in control.” – Kendra

 You asked us your questions.
-Our OT team share their answers.
+Our OT team shared their answers.

-Attendees of our webinar asked questions based on Orri’s approach in treatment.
+Attendees of our webinar asked questions based on Orri’s approach to treatment.
 So, as promised, the answers and resources are shared below.

-We would suggest to work within a multidisciplinary team to look at managing physical risk.
-It could help to explore alternative leisure occupations that might meet similar occupational needs whilst towards return to exercise.
-We’d also recommend to use the LEAP model, to help with psychoeducation.
+We would suggest working within a multidisciplinary team to look at managing physical risk.
+It could help to explore alternative leisure occupations that might meet similar occupational needs whilst returning to exercise.
+We’d also recommend using the LEAP model, to help with psychoeducation.

 2. Could you recommend a good book or resource for a student OT to read, regarding OT interventions and eating disorders?